duckysherwood/mapzarf/README.md

 # What is mapzarf?

 Mapzarf is a framework for creating data-driven tile-based map applications.
-IT has the Javascript (and a tiny bit of HTML) to create all the controls for a tile-based map.
+It has the Javascript (and a tiny bit of HTML) to create all the controls for a tile-based map.
 Using the data file, you can specify
 * what layers you want to show (and in which order),
 * what geographical area to show (center lat, center lng, and zoom),